Un nouveau réseau de distribution

 Before firing any adjustment shots, fire a cartridge to degrease and “flame” the barrel.
 Mark the degreasing impact on the target so that it is not confused with the adjustment impact.

-If you are using a telescopic sight, make sure it is correctly adjusted.
+If you are using a rifle scope, make sure it is correctly adjusted.
 Scopes are generally equipped with elevation and drift adjustments.

 Turn the adjustment knob on the top of the scope clockwise to raise the shot (screw in to raise, screw out to lower).